Experimental demonstration of robustness under scaling errors for superadiabatic population transfer in a superconducting circuit: Experimental results

 where $d_{B}(\rho_{0},\rho_{\tau}) = \arccos (\sqrt{F(\rho_{\tau}, \rho_{0})})$ is the Bures distance and $F(\rho_{\tau}, \rho_{0}) = \left({\rm tr}\sqrt{\sqrt{\rho_{0}}\rho_{\tau}\sqrt{\rho_{0}}}\right)^{2}$ is the fidelity ($F(\rho_{\tau}, \rho_{0}) = \langle \psi (0)|\rho_{\tau} |\psi (0)\rangle $ for a pure $\rho_{0}$).
 This yields

 and

 and $||\mathbb{L}[\rho (t) ]||_{\rm op}={\rm max}_{i}\{s_{i}(t)\}$ is the operator norm ($s_{i}$ are the singular values of $L [\rho (t)]$ defined as eigenvalues of $\sqrt{\mathbb{L}^{\dag} [\rho (t)]\mathbb{L} [\rho (t)]}$, where $\mathbb{L}^{\dag}$ is the adjoint of $\mathbb{L}$).
-In the case when the dissipation is mainly due to relaxation processes, see Eqns.~(\ref{eq:2.5}) and (\ref{eq:2.6}), operator $\mathbb{L}[\rho(t)]$ is Hermitian.
 We obtain the Bures distance and corresponding quantum speed for the mixed state evolution under STIRAP and saSTIRAP drives (see Eqns.~\ref{eq:H01}, \ref{eq:H12}, \ref{eq:H2ph}), with $\sigma=30$ ns, $\kappa=1.5$, $\Omega_{01}/2\pi=44$ MHz, $\Omega_{12}/2\pi=37$ MHz, and $n=\pm 3$.
 In the ideal situation, where the initial state is $|0\rangle$ and the final state is $-|2\rangle$, the Bures distance between the initial and the final state is $0.5\pi$.
 However, with given STIRAP and saSTIRAP parameters, the maximum Bures distance is $0.48 \pi$ without considering decoherence and $0.33\pi$ in the presence of decoherence.
 Correspondingly, the instantaneous rate of change of quantum state also varies with and without decoherence as shown in Fig.~\ref{Fig-qsl}(a), where continuous curves are obtained by considering the pure state evolution (no decoherence) and dotted curves are obtained from the mixed state evolution (with decoherence).
 The rate of change $||\dot{\rho}(t)||$ of a quantum state at an arbitrary time ($t$) is defined as the operator norm of $\dot{\rho}(t)$, which is in fact the same as $||\mathbb{L}[\rho (t) ]||_{\rm op}$, see Eq.~(\ref{eq:2.5}).
 It is noteworthy that the rate of change of quantum state in saSTIRAP (in red) is much higher than that of STIRAP (in blue), while both of these peak around the middle of the sequence.
 In Fig.~\ref{Fig-qsl}(b), the quantum speed limit ($T_{QSL}$) under saSTIRAP drive is shown as a function of time for pure and mixed states.
 In case of pure state evolution, $T_{QSL}$ reaches a maximum of $13.9$ ns while the mixed state evolution has a lower bound at $T_{QSL}=12.6$ ns.
 This faster mixed state evolution is deceptive, as it results from the smaller Bures distance and infact has lower value of $||\dot{\rho}(t)||$.